 Considering how dedicated Costa Rica is to its natural beauty, it should come as no surprise that several items on this list focus on that.
 Rainmaker Conservation Park, about an hour’s drive from Jacó, is similar to its neighbor Manuel Antonio National Park.
 Both are flush with water, greenery, and creatures to discover.

 What sets Rainmaker apart is the astounding canopy walk system that takes you high into the trees for a different viewpoint.
 Manuel Antonio has a marsh walkway which is equally beautiful — and much lower to the ground.
 Groups like Jade Tours have some incredible options to help you make the most of your trip out to Rainmaker.

 There are over 1,500 acres of protected rainforest within the bounds of Rainmaker.
 Even if you stopped at every park in Costa Rica, you would not experience every precious moment of natural beauty.
 Rainmaker would be a great day-trip option combined with the nearby Manuel Antonio National Park.
 That way, you can see how different and similar these tracts of pristine land are to one another.

 12. Day Trip to Nauyaca Waterfalls

 Address: San Salvador de Barú San José Pérez Zeledón, 11909, Costa Rica

-Many places, particularly green spaces, you’ll visit in Costa Rica are public property.
+You’ll visit many places, particularly green spaces in Costa Rica, are public property.
 However, Nauyaca Waterfall within the rainforest is on private property owned by Don Lulo.
 The falls are accessible on foot from the road, though you need to purchase passes from the property owners.